Code-Institute-Submissions/project1_code_institute_Laure_Piechaczyk/README.md

 ### Theme Colors
 Theme colors were inspirided from the palettes:https://colorideas.net/del-rio-gray-iceberg-powder-blue-color-palette/ and https://icolorpalette.com/imagepalette/color-palette-ideas-from-horizon-sky-shore-image-2
 This palettes were chosen because it gives an overall sensation of calm and the addition of the orange color stimulates the curiosity and thus the creativity.
+Colors where translated from HEX to RGB using the website: https://www.webfx.com/web-design/hex-to-rgb/

 ### Fonts
 Google fonts where used for the fonts of the website.